Qusai Abtini: Umm Abdou the Aleppan

 He played patriarch Abu Abdou in the situation comedy Umm Abdou the Aleppan, which aired on Syrian opposition channel Halab Today TV and on YouTube.
 The show's cast was composed entirely of children who played adult characters, and was produced in Aleppo during the Syrian civil war, dealing with life in Aleppo during wartime.
 Abtini played the husband of the titular character, Umm Abdou, who was played by his friend Rasha.
 Abtini appeared in the first year of the production, but as he aged into adolescence he was replaced by a younger actor for the second series.
 This actor, Subhi, left Syria with his family in 2016.

 Death

 As the siege of Aleppo tightened in July 2016, his father decided to take him to Turkey.
-He was killed July 8, 2016 in an air strike by the Syrian Arab Air Force, aged 14, while traveling in a car with his father in Aleppo.
+He was killed July 8, 2016 in an air strike, aged 14, while traveling in a car with his father in Aleppo.
 His father survived.